jtophilip/bindingtutor/doc/RunningMTBindingSim.rst

 Experimental Method
 -------------------

-There are three avalible experimental methods.
+There are three available experimental methods.
 Curves from different experimental methods cannot be plotted on the same graph, so changing the experimental method will automatically close an active graph.
+In all methods A is an MT binding protein.
+The concentration of MT is taken as the concentration of polymerized tubulin dimers, as is common in MT literature.
+MT binding experiments are generally performed with MT stabilizers so that the concentration of polymerized tubulin can be taken as the total concentration of tubulin present.

 .. image:: $(IMAGES)/running-expmode
    :width: 1.153in